-The experiments described in this work were conducted on three tasks, using two different ASR systems for both English and German.
+The experiments described in this work were conducted on three tasks, using two different ASR systems for both English and German

-The first task is is the final test-set of the German Verbmobil-II project ("GSST"); it features conversational speech on a limited domain under relatively clean acoustic conditions.
+The first task is the final test-set of the German Verbmobil-II project ("GSST"); it features conversational speech on a limited domain under relatively clean acoustic conditions.
 The second task is read speech from the Broadcast News (BN) corpus; it consists of clean, read speech from a very large domain.
 The third task is a subset of the Meeting data set [4], which was recorded at informal group meetings, containing very colloquial speech recorded through lapel microphones.
+Decoding runs on the meeting data can be seen as a 'stress' test, since the acoustic and language models, trained on BN and ESST, don't match the test conditions, so that wide beam thresholds are needed to avoid search errors.